-Social Media Monitoring for Prince George: Social Media Got it Right!
+Social Listening for Prince George: Social Media Got it Right!

-Social media monitoring for the royal baby was done through social listening using Meltwater Buzz.
-Social media monitoring illustrated that the #1 guess for royal baby names was George.
+Social listening for the royal baby was done with social monitoring and social media marketing software Meltwater Buzz.
+Social listening illustrated that the #1 guess for royal baby names was George.
 Well done, internet denizens!

 Pop the champagne: it’s a boy!
 And his name is George Alexander Louis!
 And who’d have thought it?

-Well, actually, we know the answer to that question: only 42% of you guessed “boy,” according to the social media monitoring that we did with our social listening tool, Meltwater Buzz.
+Well, actually, we know the answer to that question: only 42% of you guessed “boy,” according to the social listening that we did with our social monitoring tool, Meltwater Buzz.

 But insofar as the great naming debate, social media got it right.
 George was the #1 guess on boy names, with Alexander not too terribly far behind.
 Good show, Twitterati.

 What’s in a name?
-Social media monitoring across the world.
+Social listening across the world.